 “I’ve talked with two.
 The first filed the report.
 Since then, another detective calls with updates.”

-“Got their numbers?
+“Got their names and numbers?
 I’ll need to chat.”

 “I have that information at home.”

 I leaned back.
 “Why’d you pull my name outta the hat?”

 “Desperate for a P.I., or to find your husband?”

 “To find my husband, of course.
 I didn’t know anyone in your profession and received no recommendations.”

 “Your phone listing reminded me of someone I once knew.
 Thought I’d feel more comfortable.”

 The dame’s reasoning was lame as a two-legged mule.
 The account of her husband’s disappearance wasn’t much better.
 If she called Mr. B, why didn’t she know his real name or anything about his business?
 And if her bankroll matched her appearance, she could afford any P.I. in town.
 Why me?
 Though all were reasonable questions, promise of a paycheck aroused my curiosity.
 Her ample curves aroused more.
 “You call the Colorado cops?”

 “The detective here said he would.
 I trusted him to do so.”